 The individuals, the people, the teachers.
 And the size.
 Students can get so much attention from their teachers.
 Not much slips through the cracks.
 We know you so well, from PreK through Eighth Grade, we know everybody.
 And of course the physical space, our little pocket of winter wonderland, Narnia.
 And as a teacher, the freedom to teach in a way that inspires me and inspires the kids.

-Why is First Grade important?
+Why is Kindergarten important?